 The vertical black line is Now and the lines to the right of that is the most plausible prediction.

-It says that a Third Wave is upon us and that it will be as bad or worse than the First Wave.
+It says that a Third Wave is upon us and that it could be worse than the First Wave.
 That is the bad news.
 The good news is that the reason that the infection rate drops is because the epidemic will finally burn itself out – irrespective of the vaccinations.

 So, it would appear that the White Knights cannot rescue us on their own … but we can all help to accelerate the final phase and limit the damage – if we all step up and pull together, at the same time and in the same direction.